griffin-php/griffin/README.md

 can be migrated and rolled back independently.
 Also, you can define dependencies for each migration and Griffin is responsible to plan the execution priority.

+Based on provisioning tools like Puppet and Terraform, Griffin can plan execution and run it using graph theory, where each migration works like a vertice and dependencies define directed paths.
+Griffin searches for circular dependencies on planning and can automatically rollback changes if some migration found errors during its execution.

 ## Example

 ```php